-Stephanie Cutter is a host of Crossfire, which airs weekdays at 6:30pm ET.
-Cutter also appears as a commentator across the networks programming and special political coverage.
+Stephanie Cutter is a CNN political commentator, regularly appearing across the networks programming and special political coverage.

 Before joining the Obama 2012 campaign, she served in the White House as assistant to the President and deputy senior adviser for communications and strategy.
 Cutter also served as counselor to Treasury Secretary Timothy Geithner.
 She first joined the Obama campaign in 2008 as Michelle Obamas chief of staff and senior adviser to then-Senator Obama.